 - 10 KM Eggs* (Weekly Fitness 50 KM) with purple spots.

 Each type of Pokémon Egg can hatch different kinds of Pokémon and the potential Pokémon change periodically, along with the rates at which they hatch.
-In addition, some Pokémon can only hatch from Eggs picked up in specific regions.
+Also, some Pokémon can only hatch from Eggs picked up in specific regions.

 - Weekly Fitness reward Eggs are visually identical to the standard 5 KM and 10 KM Eggs received from Pokéstops but have a much smaller pool of potential Pokémon.